 Formative assessment is itself a process of feedback on your progress.
 You are also given feedback on your performance following each summative assessment.
-This is delivered in accordance with your unit outline and with reference to the NUA Student Agreement.
+This is delivered in accordance with your unit outline.
 Feedback on assessment performance will be given to you in a written report with opportunities to meet your tutor for further discussion.

-REQUIREMENTS FOR PROGRESSION ON THE COURSE
+BA (HONS) DESIGN FOR PUBLISHING REQUIREMENTS FOR PROGRESSION ON THE COURSE

-The general requirements for progression are as follows:

-Progression from Year 1 to Year 2 (Honours degree): you must pass all Year 1 units and be awarded 120 credits (FHEQ Level 4)
+The general requirements for progression are as follows: Progression from Year 1 to Year 2 (Honours degree): you must pass all Year 1 units and be awarded 120 credits (FHEQ Level 4)